 So, what’s the magic number?
 After three years and one month of having a head full of locs, I’m proud to announce that the magic number is 380.
 Yes, I am crowned with three hundred eighty Sisterlocks.

-Now that I know that April touches 380 locs every six weeks for my retis, I’m truly in awe. 😍
+Now that I know that my consultant touches 380 locs every six weeks for my retis, I’m truly in awe. 😍

 Here are a few pictures from today’s retightening: